Wilmer-Maldonado/etc7fq_journal_DS5111su24/README.md

 # etc7fq_journal_DS5111su24
 Data Engineering UVA Grad Course

+### Tokenizer Functions Documentation

+Collection of Functions that Process Strings

+#### clean_text

+description: takes a string as an argument, converts string to all lowercase and removes punctuation.

+example use:

+example_text = "Python. python.
+PYTHON HellO!,WorLd?."

+clean_text(example_text) -> "python python python hello world"

+#### tokenize

+description: takes a string as an argument, returns a list of all the words in the string in lowercase form.

+example use:

+example_text = "Python. python.
+PYTHON HellO!,WorLd?."

+tokenize(example_text) -> [python, python, python, hello, world]

+#### count_words

+description: takes a string as an argument, returns word count dictionary of the string.

+example use:

+example_text = "Python. python.
+PYTHON HellO!,WorLd?."

+count_words(example_text) -> {"python": 3, "hello": 1, "world": 1}

 ### Journal Entries - Git O'reilly Textbook

 May 28th, 2024 - Chapters 1 and 2 (Week 1 Journal)